DFE-Digital/get-into-teaching-app/app/views/content/is-teaching-right-for-me/teach-disabled-pupils-and-pupils-with-special-educational-needs.md

   - special school
 quote:
   q-jane-wilkinson:
     text: "I specifically wanted to work with children identified with Special Educational Needs and Disabilities (SEND).
 I was fortunate to find a teacher training course provider that was able to allow me to practice in a mainstream school that also hosted a hearing impairment unit.
 And another school that offered support for children with a variety of learning needs.
 They were great at teaching me and letting me practice my classroom management skills early on.
-I was able to research and understand ways to differentiate resources for children who were on the Autistic Spectrum.
+I was able to research and understand ways to differentiate resources for children who were on the autistic spectrum.
 And I was able to create and implement a scheme of work to reflect on and evaluate for later use once qualified."
     name: "Jane Wilkinson"
     job_title: "former teacher and teacher training adviser"
 ---